-It was several months later during this posting to Ayr that Lance Corporal Targett reenlisted...for the duration of the war..., signing the form to that effect on June 19, just days before being dispatched.
-By that time he had already seen the departure of the first six re-enforcement drafts from Ayr: the first directly to Gallipoli; the second which had sailed to Egypt before being turned back to land in France; and the third which had sailed straight to France only a week and a day beforehand.
-Those which had subsequently sailed - and which were to later on - also went directly to the Continent.
+It was during this posting to Ayr that he, Private Tibbo, re-enlisted for the duration of the war, signing the form to that effect on June 19, only days before his departure across the English Channel.
+By that time he had already seen the departure of the first six re-enforcement drafts from Ayr: the First directly to Gallipoli; the Second which had sailed to Egypt before being turned back to land in France; and the Third which had sailed straight to France at the end of the month of March.
+Those which had sailed since - and those which were to do so later on - also had gone or would also go directly to the Continent.